ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 ENCOUNTERING the FILIGREE

-In one display case there were three antique (strung) Rosaries.
+In one display case there were three antique (strung) Rosaries, (similar to the ones shown above.)
 One had filigreed 'Pater Noster' beads with filigree boxes called 'reliquaries' (Relics of saints contained). hanging from the center of each decade (10 'Ave' beads) and had an image of a different person on each one.
 Even the enamel cross set into the filigreed cross appeared to have a box under it.
 The configuration of decades on each Rosary was: 1 with 4 - 1 with 6 - and - 1 with 7.

 "Drei Rosenkranze mit Anhangern aus Silberfiligran